Language and Page Formatting Options

 The data refresh feature enables you to specify an interval of time after which a data set (or data) is refreshed.
 The Refresh on stale data feature refreshes the cached data when the back-end data changes.

-Decision Central provides caching mechanisms for storing data sets and performing data operations using in-memory data.
+Business Central provides caching mechanisms for storing data sets and performing data operations using in-memory data.
 Caching data reduces network traffic, remote system payload, and processing time.
-To avoid performance issues, configure the cache settings in Decision Central.
+To avoid performance issues, configure the cache settings in Business Central.

 For any data lookup call that result in a data set, the caching technique will determine where the data lookup call is executed and where the resulting data set is stored.
 An example of a data lookup call would be all the mortgage applications whose locale parameter is set as "Urban".